“These woods are lovely, dark and deep, but I have promises to keep, and miles to go before I sleep, and miles to go before I sleep.” - Robert Frost

 So here it was ...
 Columbus Day weekend and I had actually developed my very own “Stratton routine,” staying now for the third time in Room 7 of the Mountain View Motel and having a pre-hike dinner at the White Wolf Inn.
 I awoke early and was there for the opening of the Flagstaff General Store for a coffee and breakfast sandwich before beginning the now familiar drive on Tim Pond Road and eventually to the old skidder landing where I would begin my hike.
 Originally, I considered and was leaning toward a full whack up the south facing slope of North Kennebago from the parking area.
 I felt it out briefly but I really wasn’t digging it so returned to the grassy path that leads towards the lower cairn and eventually the White Cap herd path.
 Once again, I scouted out the herd path at the lower cairn but decided to do a little more recon before committing to it.
 There is another little-talked-about grassy path with a cairn that lies between the lower NKD herd path and the upper White Cap herd path.
 I had been on this path during my failed August attempt and decided to check it out again.
 While heading west on this path, I kept looking to my left hoping to catch just a glimpse of the NKD summit ridge and finally spied it through the trees after 1500 feet or so.
 FINALLY, I had a target I could lock in on.
 My compass indicated a due south bearing to the summit area and the terrain looked like it would head downhill slightly, before levelling off and then going back uphill to the ridge.
 I really didn’t care how thick it was going to be.
 I knew if I just kept a true south bearing, I would be good to go.

-At the “trailhead” ... actually an old skidder landing
+At the “trailhead” with my new ride ... actually an old skidder landing.

 As it turned out, the going wasn’t too thick and the many pine branches that had been cracked off suggested I was not the first to come through this way, whether it be man or moose.
 I stopped to consult my compass every 50 feet or so and within 20-30 minutes, I was heading back uphill towards what I believed to be the summit ridge.
 And as soon as I hit the ridge, a beautiful herd path leading to the promised land lay at my feet.
 My enthusiasm soared far more than I had expected it would.
 You really never how you are going to react to a list completion until you are in the final steps.
 When I finally spotted the N. Kennebago wooden summit sign another 20 minutes or so later, I let out a loud war whoop and then just started laughing.
 It was done.
 The final peak on my final list.